Managed and maintained by volunteers – funded by voluntary contributions

 for fuel.
 Monken Hadley Common is unusual in that under section V of the 1777 Act , the land is not privately owned, but is held in trust for the “Commoners” - the people who still have grazing rights attached to their properties!

 Camlet Way gate, about 1928.
 (In 1777 it was called "Camlot Way".)
 Notice the gatekeeper's hut on the right hand side (and the gatekeeper?).
 The Common has five gates, and their original purpose was to keep livestock from straying.
 They are now protected structures.

 Monken Hadley Common is now the only remaining unenclosed fragment of the former Chase, and is situated north of High Barnet, and immediately to the east of ancient country village of Monken Hadley itself.
 In 1777 it was in the county of Middlesex; in 1889 it became part of Hertfordshire, and since 1965 it has been within the administrative area of the London Borough of Barnet.

-The Common is a roughly wedged shaped tract of land of about 70 ha, about 2.5 kilometres long, tapering from a width of about 0.5 kilometre at its broadest point, close to the white gates beside St Mary's Church, Monken Hadley at the western end ........
+The Common is a roughly wedged shaped tract of land of which about 74 ha are accessible to the publicSection 15, Countryside and Rights of Way Act, 2000; it’s about 2.5 kilometres long, tapering from a width of about 0.5 kilometre at its broadest point, close to the white gates beside St Mary's Church, Monken Hadley at the western end ........

 ........ to a narrow point by one of the other sets of white gates at Games Road at the eastern end - about 300m from the Cockfosters Road entrance to Trent Park.
 It is bounded to the north and south by the residential areas of Hadley Wood and New Barnet respectively.